Home Care Accreditation Fact Sheet

 - Access to an unmatched combination of services that support ongoing performance improvement activities, including our SAFER® Dashboard, informational portals on key topics, and free webinars.

 Joint Commission standards address the home care organization’s performance in specific areas and specify requirements to ensure that patient care and services are provided in a safe manner.
 The Joint Commission develops its standards in consultation with home care experts, providers and researchers, as well as measurement experts, purchasers and consumers.
 The Comprehensive Accreditation Manual for Home Care is available for purchase in both hardcover and electronic format.
 A free 90-day trial is available for review.
 Please to get access.

 Accreditation and Survey Process

-The Joint Commission's accreditation process concentrates on operational systems critical to the safety and quality of patient care.
-To earn and maintain accreditation, a home care organization must undergo an onsite survey within a range of 18-36 months.
+The Joint Commission’s accreditation process concentrates on operational systems critical to the safety and quality of patient care.
+To earn and maintain accreditation, a home care organization must undergo an onsite or offsite survey within a range of 18-36 months.
 The objective of the survey is to evaluate the organization and provide education and guidance that will help staff continue to improve performance.
 Surveyors use pre-survey information to conduct a more organization-specific and consistent survey.

 Surveys are conducted by Joint Commission-employed professionals with at least five years of experience in home care.
 They include registered nurses, pharmacists, respiratory therapists, rehabilitation technologists, orthotists, prosthetists and medical equipment experts.
 The background and experience of the surveyor who will review an organization are related to the types of services that the organization provides, the volume of services provided, and the ownership or management structure of the home care organization.
-All surveyors are extensively trained and receive continuing education to keep them up-to-date on advances in quality-related performance evaluation.
+All surveyors are extensively trained and receive continuing education to keep them up to date on advances in quality-related performance evaluation.